navahas/tmux-grimoire/README.md

 ## Overview

-BuoyShell is a minimal tmux plugin that provides "buoyant" capability to a shell window in any tmux session, enabling quick access without leaving the current workflow.
+BuoyShell is a minimal tmux plugin that provides "buoyant" capability to shell windows in any tmux session, enabling quick access without leaving the current workflow.

-The plugin allows toggling a designated shell window within each session, making it particularly useful for terminal-based editors like Vim and Neovim, where a quick-access shell is needed without cluttering the workspace.
+The plugin allows toggling designated shell windows within each session, making it particularly useful for terminal-based editors like Vim/Neovim, Emacs, Helix, Kakoune... where a quick-access shell is needed without cluttering the workspace.

-If you are looking for a more feature-rich floating window implementation, consider [tmux-floax](https://github.com/omerxx/tmux-floax).
+### Features

-### Key features of BuoyShell:
+- Toggle popup shell windows per tmux session using custom keybindings

-- Popup shell window per tmux session.
+- Customize the position, size, color, and title of your BuoyShell popup
-- Simple popup toggling with a single keybinding
+- Create custom BuoyShell popups with your own commands or scripts

-- Supports moving the BuoyShell window to a custom position.
+---

 ## Installation